Noam-Diamant/multimodal_har/HOW_TO_RUN.md

 ## 5. Run the Notebooks

-Notebooks are executed **headlessly** using `nbconvert` — this runs all cells in the background, saves the outputs back into the notebook file, and prints a message when done.
+Notebooks are executed **headlessly** using `nbconvert` — this runs all cells in the terminal, saves the outputs back into the notebook file, and prints a message when done.
 No browser or Jupyter server is needed.

 ```bash
 CUDA_VISIBLE_DEVICES=0 uv run jupyter nbconvert \